blendsdk/BlendEngine/README.md

     - Data Models: Generic data mapper and builder for ORM, not Doctrine!

-    - Twig: Support for Twig template engine.
+    - Template: Support for Twig, and Raw PHP templates.

     - JSON configuration: configuration files are in JSON, not .yml.